 Newchurch Community Primary school is an inclusive school.
-We have been awarded the 'Dyslexia Friendly Schools Quality Mark' by the British Dyslexia Association as well as achieving the Warrington Inclusion Hub 'Committed to Inclusion' Award for 2022-2023 and are working towards the award again this year.
+We have been awarded the 'Dyslexia Friendly Schools Quality Mark' by the British Dyslexia Association as well as achieving the Warrington Inclusion Hub 'Committed to Inclusion' award for the past 3 years.